Bond County Community High School Guidance Department

 4. Your application must be complete, neatly written, and error-free; essays must be well written and organized.

-5. Document your extracurricular activities and involvements, both in high school and in the community, in the form of a résumé; most scholarship applications requires this information to be listed.
+5. Document your extracurricular activities and involvements, both in high school and in the community.

 8. It is your responsibility to make sure the application package is complete.

 III.
-Institutional Scholarships – These are Awarded by the College You Attend:
+Institutional / Foundation Scholarships – These are Awarded by the College You Attend:

-Most scholarships are awarded by individual colleges and are called Institutional Scholarships.
+Most scholarships are awarded by individual colleges and are called Institutional Scholarships or Foundation Scholarships.
 To learn about scholarships that you might qualify for, you should contact the Financial Aid Office at the school you plan to attend.

 Quick Links: AP Prep · AP F.A.Q. · AP Exam Information